Pouya-L/ft_printf/README.md

 make re
 ```
 #### To use it in your program
-By including `ft_printf.h` in your header file, you enable the usage of this function in your main program.
+By including `ft_printf.h` in your header file, and compiling your program with `ft_printf.a` you enable the usage of this function in your main program.

 [![forthebadge](https://forthebadge.com/images/badges/made-with-c.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)